SamuelmsWong-zz/UncertaintyPropogationEquation/README.md

 # Future exploration
 - Extend to input 32bit integers?
+Use recursive multiplication such as Karatsuba's algorithm?
-- The ice40DSPs are capable of being pipelined, using the intermediate registers.
-This would result in a multi-stage execution with respect to a whole processor pipeline.
+- The ice40DSPs are capable of being pipelined, using intermediate registers.
+This would result in a multi-stage execution with respect to a whole processor pipeline (see DSPFunctionUsageGuideforICE40Devices.pdf for usage).